kkrawiec/fuel/src/README.md

 Then it applies one or more search operator to the parents.
 A search operator is a function that accepts one or more EvaluatedSolution as arguments.
 Every application of a search operator results in one or more Solution (not evaluated anymore).
-The set of created Solutions ('children') undergos evaluation, which results in a set of EvaluatedSolutions, i.e., new search State.
+The set of created Solutions ('children') undergoes evaluation, which results in a set of EvaluatedSolutions, i.e., new search State.
 Note that a Solution may not pass the evaluation stage (e.g., because it violates some constraint).

 To conduct a search in a given Solution space using an IterativeAlgorithm, you should create an instance of Experiment.